 10. How do I create key ranges in NN-XT?

-The NN-XT is a software sampler that comes packaged with Propellerheads Reason.
-The NN-XT facilitates the loading of samples and the creation of multi-sample patches whereby samples can be mapped across the keyboard.
+The NN-XT is a software sampler that comes packaged with Propellerheads Reason The NN-XT facilitates the loading of samples and the creation of multi-sample patches whereby samples can be mapped across the keyboard.
 Other features include automatic pitch detection, graphical zone and loop editing, layering, zone velocity switching and crossfading, as well as the loading of soundfonts and the ability to assign individual synth parameter settings for each sample.

-2. What soundfile formats does NN-XT support? top
+2. What soundfile formats does NN-XT support?

 Apart from its native format patches (.sxt), NN-XT supports wav, AIFF, soundfont, REX file slices and NN-19 patches (.smp).